johnpeart/johnpeart.github.io/_posts/2017-05-12-diversity-civil-service-something-better-to-do.md

 [^1]: In the Civil Service, senior managers are known as Band A, or Grade 7 and Grade 6.

-[ukcsra]: http://ukcsra.com "Visit the CSRA website"
+[civilservicelgbt]: http://civilservice.lgbt "Visit the CSRA website"
-[join-us]: http://ukcsra.com/join-us/ "Join the mailing list"
+[join-us]: http://civilservice.lgbt/join-us/ "Join the mailing list"
-[fb]: http://facebook.com/ukcsra "Like on Facebook"
+[fb]: http://facebook.com/civilservicelgbt "Like on Facebook"
-[tw]: http://twitter.com/ukcsra "Follow on Twitter"
+[tw]: http://twitter.com/cslgbt "Follow on Twitter"
-[in]: http://instagram.com/ukcsra "Follow in Instagram"
+[in]: http://instagram.com/civilservicelgbt "Follow in Instagram"
 [snapchat1]: http://www.huffingtonpost.co.za/2017/01/25/snapchat-filters-are-harming-black-womens-self-image_a_21658358/
 [snapchat2]: https://www.linkedin.com/pulse/what-snapchat-recognizing-my-face-can-teach-us-building-toni-oloko
 [snapchat3]: https://youtu.be/AqPHordzhdw?t=1312